-At right is a photo of how John Cooper of Murfreesboro, TN, marked the settings on his Weber kettle.
+Above is a photo of how John Cooper of Murfreesboro, TN, marked the settings on his Weber kettle.
 He explains "There are four marks.
 The outer two marks (with the arrows extending) show where full open and full closed begin.
 The inner two marks are half open and quarter open.
 Notice they are not linear but that's due to the shape of the dampers and the arc of their travel.
 In this photo the grill is set between quarter open and full closed which is the area where most of my four hour cook occurred while trying to maintain 225 to 235°F."

 The exhaust damper (a.k.a. flue, vent, or chimney) has two jobs: (1) Allow the combustion gases, heat, and smoke to escape, and (2) pull oxygen in through the intake damper.
 This pull, called draft, is created by hot gases rising through the chimney trying to escape.

 The exhaust damper needs to be at least partially open at all times in order to keep combustion gases from smothering the fire like a wet blanket of CO, CO2, and other combustion products.
 Oxygen cannot reach the coals unless there is a place for combustion gases to exit.
 This is even true if you use one of those nifty blower thermostat gizmos like the PartyQ.
 As heat, combustion gases, and smoke exit the chimney, they create low pressure inside the cooker and that pulls in oxygen through the intake vent.